Share a Beer at the Lazy Lizard at the Split, a Laid-Back Beach Bar in Caye Caulker, Belize

 The Lazy Lizard and the Split

-The bar serves food (lobster burritos, fish tacos, burgers) at prices in the BZD $20-40 range (approximately $10-20 USD).
-The lobster season runs June 15 through February 14; outside that window the lobster on menus is from frozen stock.
-If you’re there during lobster season, order it.
+The bar serves food: lobster burritos, fish tacos, burgers, grilled whole fish.
+Prices run BZD $20-40 (about $10-20 USD).
+Lobster season runs June 15 through February 14.
+Outside that window, the lobster on menus is from frozen stock; during season, order it.

 Snorkelling and the Barrier Reef

-The Belize Barrier Reef is the second-largest barrier reef in the world after Australia’s Great Barrier Reef.
-From Caye Caulker, the reef is 1.5-2 km offshore and accessible by boat in 15 minutes.
-Full-day snorkelling tours from Caye Caulker cost approximately BZD $70-90 per person (around $35-45 USD) and typically visit three or four sites including the Coral Gardens (shallow, good for beginners), Hol Chan Marine Reserve (a narrow channel cut through the reef with consistently good fish density), and Shark Ray Alley (a sandbar where nurse sharks and rays aggregate near the dive boats - comfortable to snorkel with, not dangerous).
+The Belize Barrier Reef is the second-largest in the world after Australia’s Great Barrier Reef, and from Caye Caulker it’s 1.5-2 kilometres offshore – 15 minutes by boat.
+Full-day snorkelling tours run approximately BZD $70-90 per person ($35-45 USD) and typically visit three or four sites: Coral Gardens (shallow, good for beginners), Hol Chan Marine Reserve (a narrow channel cut through the reef with consistently high fish density), and Shark Ray Alley (a sandbar where nurse sharks and rays aggregate near dive boats – comfortably snorkelled, not dangerous).
+These are genuine wildlife encounters, not staged ones.

 Where to Eat

-Fish tacos are the benchmark dish.
-Every restaurant on the island makes a version; the quality varies.
+Fish tacos are the benchmark dish and every restaurant makes a version.
+The quality variation is significant.

-Marin’s Restaurant in the village centre (north of the public dock on the side street) is run by a local family and serves the best Belizean food on the island: stewed chicken, rice and beans (the Belizean version - kidney beans cooked into the rice, not served separately), fried plantain, and fresh fish.
-A full plate costs BZD $8-12 (approximately $4-6 USD).
-This is a lunch spot that closes mid-afternoon.
+Marin’s Restaurant in the village centre (north of the public dock, side street) is run by a local family and serves the best Belizean food on the island: stewed chicken, rice and beans (Belizean style – kidney beans cooked into the rice, not served separately), fried plantain, fresh fish.
+A full plate costs BZD $8-12 ($4-6 USD).
+Lunch only; closes mid-afternoon.
+This is where residents eat, not tourists, and the food reflects that.

-Ice and Beans at the main dock area does good coffee and breakfast.
+Ice and Beans at the main dock area handles coffee and breakfast well.

-For drinks and snacks: the small grocery stores on Front Street stock basic provisions at reasonable prices.
-Bread arrives by boat from Belize City and is fresh in the mornings.
+For drinks beyond the Lazy Lizard, the small grocery stores on Front Street carry basic provisions at reasonable prices.
+Bread arrives by boat from Belize City in the mornings and is worth buying fresh.

 Getting There

-Water taxis from Belize City’s Marine Terminal run to Caye Caulker throughout the day (approximately BZD $25 one-way, 45 minutes).
-San Pedro on Ambergris Caye (the larger, more developed island north of Caye Caulker) also has connections (BZD $12, 30 minutes).
-Departures from Belize City are roughly hourly 06:30-17:30; check current schedules with San Pedro Belize Express or Caye Caulker Water Taxi.
+Water taxis from Belize City’s Marine Terminal run to Caye Caulker throughout the day (BZD $25 one-way, 45 minutes).
+Connections from San Pedro on Ambergris Caye take 30 minutes (BZD $12).
+Departures from Belize City run roughly hourly from 06:30 to 17:30 – check current schedules with San Pedro Belize Express or Caye Caulker Water Taxi, as timing can shift by season.

 Where to Stay

-Caye Caulker has no large hotels.
-Accommodation runs from basic wooden guesthouses to small boutique properties, and a night in a decent room costs BZD $100-200 (approximately $50-100 USD).
+No large hotels operate on Caye Caulker.
+Accommodation runs from basic wooden guesthouses to small boutique properties; a decent room costs BZD $100-200 per night ($50-100 USD).

-Iguana Reef Inn is the best-established mid-range property: 12 rooms with air conditioning, a small pool, and a central position.
+Iguana Reef Inn is the best-established mid-range option: 12 rooms with air conditioning, a small pool, central location.
 From around BZD $160-220 per night.